vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/embedresource-method.md

 ## <a name="parameters"></a>Parâmetros
  `AssemblyID`
- ID do assembly.
+ ID of the assembly.

  `FileToken`
- Token do arquivo ou ID do assembly do arquivo que contém o recurso.
+ File token or assembly ID of file that contains the resource.

  `pszResourceName`
  Nome do recurso.

  `dwOffset`
- Deslocamento do recurso de RVA.
+ Offset of resource from RVA.

  `dwFlags`
- Sinalizadores de acessibilidade, `mrPublic` como `mrPrivate`e.
-Esses sinalizadores podem ser passados para o [método DefineExportedType](../metadata/imetadataassemblyemit-defineexportedtype-method.md).
+ Accessibility flags such as `mrPublic` and `mrPrivate`.
+These flags may be passed to [DefineExportedType Method](../metadata/imetadataassemblyemit-defineexportedtype-method.md).

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- Retornará S_OK se o método tiver sucesso.
+ Returns S_OK if the method succeeds.

 ## <a name="requirements"></a>Requisitos
- Requer ALink. h.
+ Requires alink.h.

 ## <a name="see-also"></a>Consulte também